cgwire/kitsu/docs/first_production/README.md

 Enter your production name, and choose **TV Show** if you need more than one episode.

-Then you have to fill in technical information, such as the number of FPS, the Ration, and the Resolution.
+Then, you have to fill in technical information, such as the number of FPS, the Ration, and the Resolution.

 All these data will be used when Kitsu re-encodes the video previews uploaded.

-Then you need to define start and end dates for your production.
+Then, you need to define your production's start and end dates.

 ![Add a production](../img/getting-started/add_production.png)

-You can define your production pipeline in the next part, 3 to 6.
+In the next part, 3 to 6, you can define your production pipeline.
-First, you need to select your asset task type, shot task type, and task status and asset types.
+First, you need to select your asset task type, shot task type, task status, and asset types.

 ![Add a production Pipeline](../img/getting-started/add_production_pipe.png)

-Then 7 and 8 are the option parts.
+Then, 7 and 8 are the option parts.
 If you already have a spreadsheet with your asset/shot.

 See the **import CSV** section for more details.